Willi Krappen

 Onboarding pipeline - 6 phases

-Separate Claude Code process that scrapes a prospect's existing site and bootstraps a modern React clone.
+A dedicated Claude Code process for onboarding: it reads a prospect's existing website and automatically builds a modern React version from it.
 Vite + React 18 + Tailwind, Netlify Forms and hosting.

 1. Scrape & Analyze